tyler-technologies-oss/forge-design-system/docs/ux-writing/glossary/glossary.md

 ---

 ### Update
-Use when adding new data or values on a screen.
-Use to install a software fix
+Use to install a software fix.

-> **Ex.** Update the status of a work order (from in-progress to complete)
 > **Compare with:** [*Edit*](/ux-writing/glossary/#edit), [*Upgrade*](/ux-writing/glossary/#upgrade)
 > **Do not use:** *Change*